 fresh snow on snowmobile trails on minnesota's north shore

-Whether you are looking to play in the powder, skim across frozen lakes, or tour first-class trails, snowmobiling is intrinsic to winter up north.
-Snowmobile trails on the North Shore provide the opportunity to explore the spectacular Lake Superior shoreline, adjacent ridges, lakes, forests and towns.
+Whether you are looking to play in the powder, skim across frozen lakes, or tour first-class trails, the North Shore is a premier snowmobiling destination.
+Whether you want to fly across frozen lakes or ride forested paths past ponds – and maybe even a moose, North Shore MN snowmobile trails provide the opportunity to explore the spectacular Lake Superior shoreline, adjacent ridges, lakes, forests and towns.

 Trail Ethics and Common Sense